Jettova vs Wanderlog: Which Group Trip Planner Should You Actually Use?

 Is either tool actually free to use?

 Both have free tiers covering the core use cases.
 Wanderlog has a Pro tier for offline maps and unlimited trips.
-Jettova is free to use; revenue comes from a transparent markup on flight and hotel bookings ($2-5 per leg / $5 per room) processed through the app's checkout.
+Jettova is free to use; revenue comes from affiliate commissions when you book through its partner links, at no extra cost to you — the prices match what the providers show.
 No paywall on planning, voting, or collaboration features in either tool.

 Sources